How to Make Hair Fibers Look Natural?

 • Mix two adjacent shades for salt-and-pepper hair

-✕ Avoid This
+Avoid This

-• Matching to your darkest strands only
+• Matching only to your lightest tips

-• Checking shade under artificial indoor lighting
+• Checking shade under artificial indoor lighting only

 How to Apply Hair Fibers for a Natural Result